-Chronic fatigue has profound effects on the physical, emotional and mental health [Thomas].
-It can have a phenomenal impact on a patient’s quality of life, interfering with daily activities and also may potentially have devastating social and economic consequences [Thomas].
+Chronic fatigue has profound effects on both physical and emotional well-being and can have a phenomenal impact on a patient’s quality of life, interfering with daily activities and having potentially devastating social and financial consequences [Thomas].

-Medical treatments: Associated aggravating medical conditions should be looked for and treated if possible.
-The most obvious include anaemia, electrolyte imbalance, liver and renal failure; drugs such as opiates, antihistamines, anti-sickness medication, steroid withdrawal or adrenal insufficiency and sedatives [Thomas].
-Some symptoms can cause fatigue by disturbing sleep pattern, such as anxiety, depression, nocturia, pain, restless legs, night sweats and pruritus [Thomas].
+Medical treatments: Associated aggravating medical conditions should be looked into and treated if possible.
+The most obvious include anaemia, electrolyte imbalance and liver and renal failure, while drugs used for medical treatment such as opiates, antihistamines, anti-sickness medication and sedatives should also be investigated [Thomas].
+Both medical conditions and certain drugs can cause symptoms such as anxiety, depression, nocturia, pain, restless legs, night sweats and pruritus, which can disturb sleep patterns and lead to fatigue [Thomas].

-Once this conditions have been excluded or treated medical treatment have been tried with limited success.
-Psycho-stimulants such as the amphetamine salts such as dextroamphetamine and levoamphetamine (Adderall) or methylphenidate (Ritalin) licensed for deficit hyperactivity disorder and narcolepsy, have been shown to improve fatigue and concentration in the short term and hence its popularity amoung students but can induce insomnia and agitation with long term use aggravating chronic fatigue syndromes [Yancey].
-Caffeine is the most commonly used self administered drug but this only offers a short term fix, does not help chronic fatigue and in fact may make if worse by impairing sleep [Greenlee].
+In general, medical treatments for chronic fatigue have had limited success.
+Psycho-stimulants such as the amphetamine salts dextroamphetamine and levoamphetamine (Adderall), or methylphenidate (Ritalin), a drug licensed for deficit hyperactivity disorder and narcolepsy, have been shown to improve fatigue and concentration in the short-term but can induce insomnia and agitation with long term use, aggravating chronic fatigue syndromes [Yancey].
+Caffeine is the most commonly used self-administered drug, but this only offers a short term fix, does not help chronic fatigue and often makes it worse by impairing sleep [Greenlee].

-Nutritional strategies: Identifying and corrected food intolerances such as lactose and gluten can improved fatigue as well as gut and associated systemic symptoms [Werbach, Manuel].
-Correcting essential vitamin, mineral, fatty acids and amino acid deficiencies or excesses can been shown to help [Werbach, Manuel.
-Shunning high glycaemic rich foods such as sugar and refined carbohydrates, especially on an empty stomach, can help fatigue by avoiding cause sudden rises in blood sugar prompting inappropriate insulin release and subsequent hypoglacemia [Werbach].
-It is often difficult for people to identify added sugar in foods and juices but numerous online recipes are now available which can guide a switch to slow release carbohydrates via whole fruits, green vegetables, vegetable oils and nut [blog.cancernet.co.uk].
+Nutritional strategies: Identifying and correcting food intolerances can improve fatigue as well as gut and associated systemic symptoms [Werbach, Manuel].
+Correcting essential vitamin, mineral, fatty acid and amino acid deficiencies, or excesses has also been shown to help [Werbach, Manuel].
+Shunning high glycaemic-rich foods, such as sugar and refined carbohydrates, especially on an empty stomach, can help fatigue by limiting sudden rises in blood sugar which prompt inappropriate insulin release and subsequent hypoglycemia [Werbach].
+It is often difficult for people to identify added sugar in foods and juices, but numerous online recipes are now available which can inform a switch to slow-release carbohydrates via whole fruits, green vegetables, vegetable oils and nuts [blog.cancernet.co.uk].

 Ginseng (Panax quinquefolius) has long been used in traditional Chinese medicine as a natural energy enhancer.
-These foods can be added to meals or drank in teas but, in terms of scientific investigation, most of the data stems from laboratory or clinical trials which have concentrated it into nutritional supplements: Ginseng’s active ingredients, called ginsenosides, have been shown in animal studies to reduce cytokines related to inflammation and to help regulate cortisol levels, two factors with contribute to the aetiology of fatigue [Greenlee].
-Its potential benefits for cancer related fatigue in humans was investigated in a double-blind randomized trial which recruited 364 patients from 40 USA community Hospitals.
+It can be added to meals or drank in teas but, in terms of scientific investigation, laboratory or clinical trials have concentrated it into nutritional supplements.
+Ginseng’s active ingredients, ginsenosides, have been shown in animal studies to reduce cytokines related to inflammation and to help regulate cortisol levels, both of which play a role in fatigue [Greenlee].
+Its potential benefits for cancer-related fatigue in humans were investigated in a double-blind randomised trial which recruited 364 patients from forty US-based community hospitals.
 Participants took either a capsule containing 2000mg of ginseng (standardised to 3% ginsenosides) or a placebo.
-By 8 weeks, a statistically significant difference change in fatigue was seen as measured by the Multidimensional Fatigue Symptom Inventory.
-Greater benefit was reported in patients receiving active cancer treatment [Barton D].
-It must be noted that this study used a whole root product not ginseng methanolic extract commonly used in other over the counter supplements which has demonstrated estrogenic effects in breast cancer cell lines [king].
+After eight weeks, a significant improvement in fatigue was seen among the group which had taken the ginseng supplement.
+It should be noted that this study used a whole root product, not ginseng methanolic extract commonly used in over the counter supplements and which has demonstrated estrogenic effects in breast cancer cell lines [King].

 Probiotics: There have been a number of small but interesting studies evaluating the effect of probiotic bacteria on chronic fatigue.
-In one study Lactobacillus acidophilus and Bifidobacterium lactis were given to patients with high fatigue severity scores and high disability scores.
-By 4 weeks, health and physical activity improved using a Visual Analogue Scales and the SF-12 Health Survey [Sullivan A].
-In another small randomised study involving people with fatigue and irritable bowel syndrome, bowel symptoms improved as well as emotional well being within the probiotic group [Roa].
-Although further trials are required to confirm these findings, given the other benefits of probiotics the it would certainly worth giving them a two months trial.
-It is important to note they should be at least a 5 strain brand and of a trusted and reliable source.
+In one study, Lactobacillus acidophilus and Bifidobacterium lactis were given to patients with high fatigue severity scores and high disability scores.
+After four weeks, both health and physical activity improved when measured with Visual Analogue Scales and the SF-12 Health Survey [Sullivan A].
+In another small randomised study involving people with fatigue and irritable bowel syndrome, bowel symptoms and emotional wellbeing improved within the probiotic group [Roa].
+Although further trials are required to confirm these findings, the myriad of health benefits offered by probiotics means they should certainly be considered for use in treating fatigue.
+It is important to note they should be at least a 5 strain brand and from a trusted and reliable source.

 Guarana (Paullinia cupana), is a plant in the maple family that grows along the Amazon and is common in Brazil.
-Guarana is commonly used as a stimulant and contains about twice the caffeine of the coffee bean.
-It also contains theobromine and theophylline, other stimulants that affect the central nervous system.
-Well conducted RCT have not been published evaluating Guarana. [da Greenlee, Costa Miranda, de Oliveira Campos].
+Guarana is commonly used as a stimulant and contains about twice the amount of caffeine found in a coffee bean.
+It also contains theobromine and theophylline, stimulants that affect the central nervous system.
+Well-conducted RCTs evaluating Guarana have yet to be published [da Greenlee, Costa Miranda, de Oliveira Campos].

 Carnitine is essential for mitochondrial energy production.
 Disturbance in mitochondrial function may contribute to or cause the fatigue seen in Chronic Fatigue Syndrome (CFS) patients.
-Previous investigations have reported decreased carnitine levels in CFS.
-Acetyl-l- carnitine has been investigated in small studies the evidence of a benefit is not robust [Hershaman].
-However a meta analysis of 12 of the best studies, published in 2017, did not support the use of carnitine supplementation for cancer-related fatigue.
+Previous investigations have reported decreased carnitine levels in people suffering from CFS.
+However, a meta-analysis of twelve of the best studies, published in 2017, did not support the use of carnitine supplementation for cancer-related fatigue.

-Various vitamins and minerals are likely only to help if correcting a known deficiency [Greenlee] and the only way to find this out is via micronutrient test.
-Melatonin (0.5 to 3 mg, 5 to 8 hours before bedtime) has been shown to improve fatigue symptoms among people with Chronic Fatigue Syndrome with poor sleep patterns [van Heukelom] but has not ben investigated post cancer [Greenlee].
-A small study of polyphenol rich, sugar free cocoa did demonstrate an improvement in the functional disability caused by fatigue but further confirmatory trials are required [Sathyapalan].
+Various vitamins and minerals are only likely to help if correcting a known deficiency [Greenlee] confirmed by a micronutrient test.
+Melatonin (0.5 to 3 mg, 5 to 8 hours before bedtime) has been shown to improve fatigue symptoms among people with Chronic Fatigue Syndrome with poor sleep patterns [van Heukelom], but its impact has yet to be investigated in patients post-cancer [Greenlee].
+A small study of polyphenol-rich, sugar-free cocoa did demonstrate an improvement in the functional disability caused by fatigue, but further confirmatory trials are required [Sathyapalan].